 |

-to perform on an FAA flight check for a pilot certificate or
+on an FAA flight check for a pilot certificate

 from our website.